 The manufacturers and distributors of drugs have responsibilities to keep consumers safe.
 When they neglect this duty and cause harm, you may have a legal right to seek compensation.
-A well-versed personal injury lawyer could explain your rights, answer your questions, and work toward compensation for your damages.
+A well-versed personal injury attorney could explain your rights, answer your questions, and work toward compensation for your damages.

-Laws Concerning Dangerous Drugs
+What are the Laws Concerning Dangerous Drugs?

 Drug manufacturers have a legal obligation to design and manufacture products that do not pose an unnecessary risk of harm to consumers when taken properly.
 To try and ensure safety, manufacturers are required to submit their products to extensive testing before they may be put out into the market.
 In addition, any discovered side effects must be listed on the retail packaging as a warning to consumers.
 Despite these precautions, potentially harmful substances often enter the market, sometimes with a label proclaiming them safe for human consumption by the U.S. Food and Drug Administration.

 South Carolina law states that makers and distributors may be liable and held responsible for any defective drug that causes injuries.
 Pursuant to South Carolina Code of Laws §15-73-10, liability can be found if these entities knowingly sold defective products at a consumer level without substantial change to its defective condition.
 This is a strict liability statute, meaning a drug manufacturer may not be able to avoid liability even if they provide evidence that precautions were taken during the design and manufacture of the medication.